CompEvol/Waiheke2026/README.md

 ## Overview:

 The 29th Annual New Zealand Phylogenomics Meeting is a conference at the interface of mathematics, computer science, statistics, and biology in the study of phylogenetics, genome analysis and molecular evolution.
 In 2026, the meeting will again be held on Waiheke Island, a short ferry trip away from Auckland City.
-The venue will be available Tuesday morning (10th) through to Friday midday (13th).
-We expect talks to start Tuesday morning  and end by lunchtime on Friday.
+We will be at a new venue in Onetangi.
+Depending on final numbers, talks will start some time after mid-morning on Tuesday and we will finish by early afternoon on Friday (13th).

 ## Registration: